-If disease or pest problems can't be managed by good garden housekeeping, you may want to use a less-toxic pesticide.
+If disease or pest problems can't be managed by good garden housekeeping, you may want to use a lessmay want to use a lesstoxic pesticide.
 Because these products prevent but do not cure disease, treatments must begin before symptoms are widespread.
 To avoid burning leaves and flowers with chemical spray, water plants the day before you treat them and test a few leaves and petals before spraying the whole plant.
 Be sure to coat both sides of the leaves.